619 Hennepin Avenue,

 5 people favorited this theater

 When it opened in 1911, the Grand Theatre, or New Grand Theatre as it was briefly called, was a vaudeville house, but by the 1920’s, was showing movies only.
 It was part of the F & R circuit.
-The Grand Theatre was wired for sound in 1928, but by 1936 had closed.
+In 1928 the Grand Theatre was taken over by Paramount-Publix and was wired for sound, but by 1936 had closed.

-Two years later, it was completely remodeled, in Art Moderne style, seating around 1,000, and opening as the Gopher Theatre on October 29, 1938.
+Two years later, it was completely remodeled by architect Jack J. Liebenberg in an Art Moderne style, seating around 1,000, and opening as the Gopher Theatre on October 29, 1938.
 The name was chosen by a contest, and comes from the University of Minnesota’s Golden Gophers football team.

 Unlike its Neo-Classical predecessor, the Gopher Theatre was then-very modern looking.
 It featured the colors of the University of Minnesota, maroon and gold on its Vitrolite exterior and tall tower-style marquee.
 The interior was done in shades of white and pink.